qgustavor/megajs-docs/docs/tutorial/downloading.md

 })
 ```

+Like when uploading, you need to use the I/O functions provided by your JavaScript platform to save data to disk, like `fs.writeFile` and `Deno.writeFile`.

-If you use `.download()` then you can also download files using Node streams either via pipes...
+If you use `.download()` then you can also download files using Node.js streams either via pipes...

 ```js
 const stream = file.download()